No one takes the journey alone. We provide multiple opportunities for peer gatherings, one-on-one mentoring and personal growth.

 Click here to learn more about the programs in Outreach and Education.

-SLO Wellness Centers
+TMHA Wellness Centers

-TMHA’s SLO Wellness Centers with locations in San Luis Obispo, Arroyo Grande, and Atascadero offer person-centered, recovery-based supports designed for life enrichment, personal development, peer support, community resources, recovery education, social skill development, and various wellness workshops.
-Supports provided by the SLO Wellness Centers are gauged for multiple age groups, and various cultures with focus upon, community connection, wellness, recovery, advocacy, independence and empowerment.
+TMHA’s Wellness Centers with locations in San Luis Obispo, Arroyo Grande, and Atascadero offer person-centered, recovery-based supports designed for life enrichment, personal development, peer support, community resources, recovery education, social skill development, and various wellness workshops.
+Supports provided by the TMHA Wellness Centers are gauged for multiple age groups, and various cultures with focus upon, community connection, wellness, recovery, advocacy, independence and empowerment.

 Our Wellness Centers focus on the individual person and their journey to wellness.
 We do not focus on the person’s mental illness; the focus is on providing education, empowerment, and support to help the person live the best life they choose to live.
 Living-well mentally, emotionally, and physically is what our Wellness Centers are all about.